In this post, I describe how I configure a time server on an Ubuntu machine.

 • /etc/chrony/chrony.conf

-You can keep default settings that are provided by package maintainer, but I usually change default pool addresses.
+You can keep the default settings provided by the package maintainer, but I usually change the default pool addresses.

 Default NTP pool servers: